Earthquakes in Lancashire

 A recent government survey shows that less than 20% of the public support shale gas, while support for renewables has been consistently high at 75-80% since the survey began in 2012.

-186,685 people signed a petition to the Prime Minister to ask the government to respect Lancashire’s democratic decision to say “no” to fracking.
+186,685 people signed a petition to then Prime Minister, David Cameron, asking the government to respect Lancashire’s democratic decision to say “no” to fracking.

 Yet the government has handed out more than 200 licenses to companies to frack.
 A change in the law in 2015 means this could include land underneath people’s homes.